MohdAqib8267/Spring-Microservices/README.md

 ## Key Concepts of IoC
 1. **Control Shift:** Traditionally, objects are responsible for finding or creating their dependencies.
 With IoC, an external container (like the Spring IoC container) manages this process, injecting dependencies into objects.
 2. **Dependency Injection (DI):** Dependencies are "injected" into a class instead of the class creating them itself.
 This is typically done via constructor injection, setter injection, or field injection.

+**Types of Dependency Injection in Spring**
+1. **Constructor Injection:** Dependencies are injected through the constructor.
+2. **Setter Injection:** Dependencies are injected through public setter methods.
+3. **Field Injection:** Dependencies are directly injected into fields using annotations.